 Violations will automatically close when the inverse of the threshold is met, but by using the UI you can also change the time when a violation force-closes for a JVM health metric.
 Default is 24 hours.

 - Web transaction percentile conditions

-We include the option to define a percentile as the threshold for your alert condition when your web app's response time is above, below, or equal to this value.
+We include the option to define a percentile as the threshold for your condition when your web app's response time is above, below, or equal to this value.
 This is useful, for example, when Operations personnel want to alert on a percentile for an app server's overall web transaction response time rather than the average web response time.

 To define the percentile threshold:

-- Select Web transactions percentiles as the type of condition for your APM app's alert condition, then select a single app.
+- Select Web transactions percentiles as the type of condition for your APM app's condition, then select a single app.
 (To alert on more than one app, create an individual Web transactions percentiles condition for each.)

-- To define the thresholds that open the alert violation, type the Percentile nth response time value, then select its frequency (above, below, or equal to this value).
+- To define the thresholds that open the violation, type the Percentile nth response time value, then select its frequency (above, below, or equal to this value).

 We store the transaction time in milliseconds, although the user interface shows the Critical and Warning values as seconds.
 If you want to define milliseconds, be sure to include the decimal point in your value.